Alex Call Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 23rd in the league.
+- The Cubs have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.

-- The Cubs' 4.12 team ERA ranks 14th among all league pitching staffs.
+- Cubs pitchers combine to allow 100 home runs (1.1 per game), the eighth-fewest in the league.

-- The Cubs surrender the seventh-fewest home runs in baseball (98 total, 1.1 per game).
+- His last time out was on Friday, July 7 against the New York Yankees, when the right-hander threw eight scoreless innings while allowing just one hit.

-- The left-hander's last time out came on Saturday, July 8 against the New York Yankees, when he went four innings, surrendering four earned runs while allowing six hits.
+- The 31-year-old has amassed a 6.15 ERA and 7.9 strikeouts per nine innings in 15 games this season, while allowing a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.